 Like redemption, lenders may be willing to negotiate the terms of reinstatement, including how much of the outstanding balance or repossession costs you will have to pay to get your car back, or the lender may be willing to change the terms of the remaining payment schedule.

 If you do not have the resources to redeem the vehicle or reinstate the loan, bankruptcy may be another option.
 With Chapter 13 bankruptcy, you could propose a plan to repay the car lender over time or to redeem the car for less than what you owe on it.
-(Learn more in Using Chapter 13 Bankruptcy to Get Your Car Back After Repossession.)
+(Learn more in Will Filing For Bankruptcy Get Back a Repossessed Vehicle?)